0xPolygonID/issuer-node/README.md

 ### Running the admin server backend (api) for evaluation purposes with docker-composer

-1) Configure the project creating config.toml file.
+1) Configure the project by creating a copy of all the `.env-*.sample` files.
 2) Run `make up` to launch 3 containers with a postgres, redis and vault.
 This 3 containers are provided only for evaluation purposes.
 3) Run `make run-ui-backend` to start a docker container running the issuer, (`make run-arm-ui-backend` for **Mac computers** with **Apple Silicon chip**)